Day 5 Lake Garda to Verona 35 km

 (Just realised I had better conclude the story of this trip because it is almost a year since we did it – wow, where did that go?)

 Last day of our mammoth cycle ride and ONLY 35 km today.
-Was very glad that we had elected not to carry on to Venice because Italy was experiencing very hot unseasonal weather and they were expecting 40oC today after an exceptionally hot day yesterday.
+I was very glad that we had elected not to carry on to Venice because Italy was experiencing very hot unseasonal weather and they were expecting 40oC today after an exceptionally hot day yesterday.

 Well, today nearly killed both of us (I wrote in my diary “I never want to see that bloody bike again”).
 Our morning route was quite pleasant that took us through rolling countryside with grapes, peaches, apricots and lots kiwifruit and what made it even more enjoyable was that we were away from the main roads for a few hours.
 We then caught our first sight of the Adige Valley and the approach to Verona.